Generic name: enalapril [ e-NAL-a-pril ]

 Enalapril is used to treat high blood pressure (hypertension) in adults and children who are at least 1 month old.

-Enalapril is also used to treat a disorder of the ventricles (the lower chambers of the heart that allow blood to flow out of the heart).
-This disorder can decrease the heart's ability to pump blood to the body.
+Enalapril is also used to treat congestive heart failure (CHF).
+CHF is a disorder of the ventricles (the lower chambers of the heart) which decreases the heart’s ability to pump blood to the body.

 Do not use enalapril if you are pregnant.
 If you become pregnant, stop taking this medicine and tell your doctor right away.

 You should not use enalapril if you have ever had angioedema.
 Do not take enalapril within 36 hours before or after taking any medicine that contains sacubatril (such as Entresto).

 If you have diabetes, do not use enalapril together with any medication that contains aliskiren (such as Tekturna or Tekamlo).